ComponentsGuide/components_guide/apps/components_guide_web/lib/components_guide_web/templates/accessibility_first/intro.html.md

 ## Accessibility Checklist for HTML

+1. **Links vs Buttons:** use links for navigating and buttons for actions.
-1. **Landmarks:** provide familiar touch points that users can jump to
+1. **Landmarks:** provide familiar touch points that users can jump to.
-2. **Semantics & Roles:** give every element semantic meaning
+2. **Semantics & Roles:** give every element semantic meaning.
-3. **Widgets:** allow everyone to use your controls
+3. **Widgets:** allow everyone to use your controls.
-4. **Attributes:** sometimes sprinkling aria- attributes everywhere makes things less accessible
+4. **Properties:** hide or mark elements using accessibility attributes.